jun-inoue/orthoscope/README.md

 ![mode](images/mode.jpg)

-## The use of query seqauences in gene tree estimation
+## The use of query sequences in gene tree estimation
 ![CDS](images/querySeq1.jpg)

 ---